 Main content starts here.

-The morning glories of Iriya are said to have gained fame around the late Edo period.
-The flowers were initially cultivated in Okachimachi, and as times changed they switched hands to producers in Iriya.
-By the mid Meiji period, the Iriya breeds were so attractive that they became popular as decorative plants.
+The morning glories of Iriya are said to have earned renown toward the end of the Edo period (1603-1867).
+The flowers were initially cultivated in the Okachimachi area of Tokyo, but as the Edo period came to an end, gardens were set up in Iriya.
+By the mid-Meiji era (1868-1912), the Iriya breeds were so attractive that they became popular as decorative plants.

-In their heyday, Iriya’s producers created some thousand varieties of morning glory through deliberate cross-pollination.
-The flowers momentarily vanished from Iriya in the Taisho period.
-And after the Second World War, a team of locals and the Shitaya Tourism Association revived the tradition and organized the Asagao Matsuri as we know it today.
+In their heyday, Iriya's gardeners created some 1,000 varieties of morning glory through deliberate cross-pollination.
+The flowers momentarily vanished from Iriya during the Taisho era (1912-1926), but after World War II, a team of locals and the Shitaya Tourism Association revived the tradition and organized the festival as we know it today.

 Show More Details

-HOME > Iriya Asagao Matsuri (Morning Glory Festival)
+HOME > Iriya Morning Glory Festival (Asagao Matsuri)